Lasagnenator/VLC-discord-presence/README.md

 2. Click “Create an Application.”
 3. Setup the application how you want, give it the name VLC (), and set the image to VLC's icon (you can find one anywhere).
 4. Add an image asset that is the same as the icon
+5. Add a pause icon with the name paused
+6. Add a playing icon with the name playing
-5. Right under the name of your application, locate your Client ID.
+7. Right under the name of your application, locate your Client ID.
 You will need this later.
-6. Lastly, save your application.
+8. Lastly, save your application.

 Goto `Discord vlc presence.py` and change ClientID (near the bottom) to the bot's clientID